Have you ever wondered how to make a tufted headboard?

 I covered my buttons previously (which did not take a whole lot of time) so that was handy and ready.

 I started the tufting right in the middle of the headboard.
 Right at the middle button (in the second row).
 That was the time when I needed that second hand.
 My hub was behind the headboard, and I was in the front.
 We both had to hold the headboard in place.
-I pushed trough my LONG needle, my hub grabbed the needle on the other side and pulled the needle throughout.
+I pushed through my LONG upholstery needle, my hub grabbed the needle on the other side and pulled the needle all the way through and out.
 I pushed on the button with a piece of a wood fork to make sure it’s pushed in deeply enough.
 My hub stapled the thread onto the back of the headboard.

 To create the DIAMOND TUFTED look, I pinched the fabric at an angle ( see above) at each button.
 I think this was the most time-consuming part of the project.
 But at the end, all the buttons were beautiful, deep and we were able to create a gorgeous tufted look.